elusiveunit/lucid-toolbox/doc/markdown/lucid-taxonomy.md

 ## Changelog

+### 1.1.3: Aug 25, 2013

+* Tweak: Check the taxonomy name before registering and trigger errors if it's invalid.

 ### 1.1.2: May 22, 2013

 * Tweak: Register taxonomy in the constructor, allowing the user to choose the hook.